vaadin-miki/vaadin-elements/README.md

 ## Limitations

 There is plenty of limitations at the moment and pretty much anything can change.
-For issues not listed here, file an issue.
+For things not listed here, file an issue.

 Major limitations:

 * An object passed to the grid or combo box must have a valid `to_json` implementation.
+* Date `value-changed` event sends a `String` when using a helper.

 ## Development